jesshill/CSU-2025FA-DSCI-510-001_LINUX_as_a_computational_platform/Home_Work/Assignment_4.md

 How could you use pipes to transform the same set of operations into a single line of code with no temporary files created?

-A. Write the single line of code (again, hint - you should not be creating any temp files with your line of code; this should be a piped series of commands)
+A. Write the single line of code (again, hint - you should not be creating any temp files with your line of code (dont write any files in the process); this should be a piped series of commands!)

 B. How many Terrier entries are there?